Wellbeing

 Our developing ethos

-Our front line work with such complex needs is at times emotionally challenging.
-Our two bases provide a nurturing space for children and families, but also provide some comfort for staff.
-We role-model a sense of a kind of extended family.
-That begins with valuing our teams, and our own family lives.
-Giving a sense that it is natural to take time for ourselves, to relax, eat nutritious food and take part in regular physical activity along with them.
+We role model.
+For many young people, our staff become a secure base—an extended family network that helps them regulate, and build resilience.
+That begins as an organisation, with valuing our team, and a healthy balance for our own family lives.
+Giving a sense that it is natural to take time for ourselves, to relax, eat nutritious food and take part in regular physical activity, along with them.

 Emotional Wellbeing